Custom Home and Remodeling Blog

 3. French Doors

-French doors are double doors that both swing open with either transparent or opaque glass panes throughout its length.
+French doors are double doors that swing open and have full-length transparent or opaque glass panes.
 There can be one single pane of glass, or the panes can be divided by mullions.
-French doors are typically used for aesthetic purposes, not for privacy.
-They allow in lots of natural light and are available in different styles to work with any décor.
+French doors are mainly used for design purposes, not for privacy.
+They allow in lots of natural light and are available in different styles to work with any type of décor.

 4. Sliding Or Barn Doors

-Sliding or barn doors hang from a top rail and have one, two or more segments that slide past each other.
-They are typically used for closets or other spaces that will not accommodate a swinging door and they can be mirrored to help make a small room seem larger.
-Sliding or barn doors have a unique look because they have exposed hardware at the top.
+Sliding or barn doors hang from a top rail and have one, two, or more segments that slide past each other.
+The exposed hardware at the top gives them a unique look, and they are typically used for closets or other tight spaces that will not accommodate a swinging door.
+Sliding or barn doors are available in styles that range from rustic to modern.
+To make a small room seem larger the doors can be mirrored, or they can have glass panes to allow natural light into a room with no windows.

 5. Pocket Doors

 Pocket doors also slide, but they disappear into a wall.
-This type of door is perfect for small spaces where a swinging door is not practical, or in a room where you want the door to be tucked out of sight.
-Pocket doors can have solid panels or glass inserts.
+This style of door is perfect for small spaces where a swinging door is not practical or in a room where you want the door to be tucked out of sight.
+Pocket doors can be used to divide areas in an open concept floor plan, can have solid panels or glass inserts, and can be customized with various finishes to fit any type of decor.

 6. Bi-Fold Doors